sjain226/Fetch-BE-Internship-Challenge/README.md

 }
 ```
 Total points: 2000.

+Breakdown:

 Added 5000 to DANNON, spent 3000 points, left with 2000 points so the balance shows 2000.

 ## Running the program
 Requires Flask, virtual env and Postman to be installed.